Module Federation

 Version Description Features Use Cases

-MF v2.0 Enhanced version of Module Federation, implemented based on Module Federation v1.5 - Provides additional out-of-the-box features such as dynamic TS type hints, Chrome Devtools, preloading, etc.
+MF v2.0 Enhanced version of Module Federation, implemented based on Module Federation v1.5 - Provides additional out-of-the-box features such as dynamic TS type hints, Chrome DevTools, preloading, etc.

 - More suitable for micro-frontend architecture supporting large-scale Web applications